raspberrypi/hats/designguide.md

 The ID EEPROM is interrogated at boot time and provides the Pi with the vendor information, the required GPIO setup (pin settings and functions) for the board as well as a binary Linux device tree fragment which also specifies which hardware is used and therefore which drivers need loading.
 EEPROM information is also available to userland Linux software for identifying attached boards (probably via a sysfs interface but this is TBD).

-Pull-ups must be provided on the top board for ID_SC and ID_SD (SCL and SDA respectively) to 3V3.
+Pull-ups must be provided on the top board for ID_SC and ID_SD (SCL and SDA respectively) to 3V3 if using an EEPROM.
 The required pull-up value is 3.9K.

 **EEPROM Device Specification**